 It’s the oldest and one of the most respected sources of natural lavender oil.
 You can seriously get lost here and who wouldn’t want to – dreamy!

-As you can see, Tasmania truly has so much going for it and is definitely worthy of being added to your bucket list!
+As you can see from these Tasmania facts, the island state truly has so much going for it and is definitely worthy of being added to your bucket list!

 Thanks for reading and let me know your thoughts on this awesome island below!